List of reportedly LGBTQ state leaders throughout history

-The following is a list of heads of state throughout history who were reportedly LGBTQ but lived at a time with different views on sexuality and gender and/or never publicly came out, or were privately closeted.
+The following is a list of state leaders throughout history who were reportedly LGBTQ but lived at a time with different views on sexuality and gender and/or never publicly came out, or were privately closeted.
 The article is for those who are reported by posthumous sources as being LGBTQ (or a sexual and/or gender minority) (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) and head of a sovereign state.
 It is difficult to piece together how historical figures would have self-identified, and modern terms and frameworks around sex and gender can be very different from past cultures.
 Additionally, the criminalization and stigmatization of gender and sexual diversity is common throughout history, which motivated many LGBTQ people to remain closeted, and excluded LGBTQ topics and people from historical records.
 The list is sorted by year of death from oldest to newest with examples ranging from 300 BCE to 2000 CE.